-The Governors (who act as trustees for charitable activities of The Leeds Jewish Free School and are also the directors of the Charitable Company for the purposes of company law) are responsible for preparing the Governors' report and the financial statements in accordance with the Annual Accounts Direction issued by the Education Funding Agency, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) and applicable law and regulations.
+The trustees (who act as governors of the Leeds Jewish Free School and are also the directors of the charitable company for the purposes of company law) are responsible for preparing the Trustees' Report and the financial statements in accordance with the Annual Accounts Direction published by the Education Funding Agency, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) and applicable law and regulations.

-Company law requires the Governors to prepare financial statements for each financial period.
-Under company law the Governors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Charitable Company and of its incoming resources and application of resources, including its income and expenditure for that period.
-In preparing these financial statements, the Governors are required to:
+Company law requires the trustees to prepare financial statements for each financial year.
+Under company law the trustees must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the charitable company and of its incoming resources and application of resources, including its income and expenditure, for that period.
+In preparing these financial statements, the trustees are required to:

-- select suitable accounting policies and then apply them consistently, - observe the methods and principles in the Charities SORP, - make judgments and accounting estimates that are reasonable and prudent; - state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements, - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Charitable Company will continue in business,
+- > select suitable accounting policies and then apply them consistently; - observe the methods and principles in the Charities SORP; - > make judgments and accounting estimates that are reasonable and prudent; - > state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charitable company will continue in business.

-The Governors are responsible for keeping adequate accounting records that are sufficient to show and explain the Charitable Company's transactions and disclose with reasonable accuracy at any time the financial position of the Charitable Company and enable them to ensure that the financial statements comply with the Companies Act 2006.
-They are also responsible for safeguarding the assets of the Charitable Company and hence, for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The trustees are responsible for keeping adequate accounting records that are sufficient to show and explain the charitable company's transactions and disclose with reasonable accuracy at any time the financial position of the charitable company and enable them to ensure that the financial statements comply with the Companies Act 2006.
+They are also responsible for safeguarding the assets of the charitable company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The Governors are responsible for ensuring that in its conduct and operation the Charitable Company applies financial and other controls, which conform with the requirements both of propriety and of good financial management.
-They are also responsible for ensuring that grants received from the EFA/DfE have been applied for the purposes intended.
+The trustees are responsible for ensuring that in its conduct and operation the charitable company applies financial and other controls, which conform with the requirements both of propriety and of good financial management.
+They are also responsible for ensuring grants received from EFA/DfE have been applied for the purposes intended.

-The Governors are responsible for the maintenance and integrity of the corporate and financial information included on the Charitable Company's website.
+The trustees are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Approved by order of the members of the governing body on 17 December 2013 and signed on its behalf by:
+Approved by order of the members of the board of trustees on 9th December 2014 and signed on its behalf by: